idiap/python-installers/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Python Packagers Cloud Native Buildpack
+# Python Installers Cloud Native Buildpack

-The Paketo Buildpack for Python Packagers is a Cloud Native Buildpack that installs packages using the adequate tool selected based on the content of the application sources and makes it available to it.
+The Paketo Buildpack for Python Installers is a Cloud Native Buildpack that installs python package managers.

 The buildpack is published for consumption at `gcr.io/paketo-buildpacks/python-installers` and